-Thank you for visiting the University of Florida Department of Anesthesiology website.
+Thank you for visiting the UF Department of Anesthesiology.

-The Department of Anesthesiology is an independent department in the University of Florida College of Medicine entirely located in Gainesville.
+We are an independent department in the University of Florida College of Medicine located in Gainesville, Florida.
 We serve the anesthesiology, pain, and critical care medicine needs of all patients admitted to UF Health Shands Hospital and all of its subsidiary facilities.

-Last year, we provided anesthesia for approximately 45,000 cases in a variety of subspecialty settings, including adult multispecialty, ambulatory, cardiovascular, liver transplant, neuroanesthesia, obstetric, and pediatric.
-We recently created a perioperative medicine division responsible for creating our perioperative surgical home model.
+In fiscal year 2021-22, our anesthesia providers cared for patients in more than 59,000 cases in a variety of subspecialty settings, including adult multispecialty, ambulatory, cardiovascular, liver transplant, neuro, obstetric, and pediatric.

-One essence of our Department that endures is education of the next generation of anesthesiologists who will be practicing to 2050 and beyond.
+Our Department is dedicated to the education of the next generation of anesthesiologists who will be practicing to 2050 and beyond.
 We offer three and four-year residency positions and traditionally accept 22 residents per year into our program, with the majority of residents selecting the four-year program.
 These residents arrive from around the United States with excellent medical educations and leave as fully trained anesthesiologists.

 In addition, each year we welcome approximately 20 new fellows into our one and two-year training programs in critical care medicine, acute pain medicine, cardiovascular anesthesiology, combined critical care/cardiovascular anesthesiology, chronic pain medicine, and others.
 Many fellows graduate into academic practice at the University of Florida, University of Alabama, Vanderbilt University, Wake Forest University, Harvard University, University of Pennsylvania, Duke University, and Brigham and Women’s Hospital, to name a few.

-Scholarship and the discovery of new knowledge is a core component of our Department.
+Scholarship and the discovery of new knowledge is a core component.
 Training in a research-intense university and health center, one cannot help but note the spirit of inquiry that permeates our culture.
 Within the Department, the faculty and their colleagues produce approximately 120 peer-reviewed publications per year in addition to countless book chapters, new curricula, and other scholarship.

 Likewise, grants arrive weekly from a number of organizations such as the National Institutes of Health, the Department of Defense, the National Science Foundation, the Foundation for Anesthesia Education and Research, the I. Herrmann Anesthesia Foundation, private industry, and others.